Getting serious about the Internet of Things

 Finding the resources to support a hyper-connected world

-Martin Weiss, Chair and Professor
+Martin Weiss, Professor

 Thanks to the Internet of Things (IoT), energy will be saved with thermostats that adjust the temperature based on whether you are home or away, awake or asleep; the elderly can live safer with sensors throughout their homes that track activity, provide medication reminders and send alerts to family or medical personnel for missed meals or emergencies; and the amount of spoiled food will be reduced when supermarkets use sensors to alert store managers if freezer temperatures hit unsafe levels.
 The question isn’t when the IoT will start transforming our lives—all of the above devices already exist— but rather, how will the radio spectrum support the increased WiFi traffic created by the IoT?